-CO2: Aguire knowledge about the structure and function of Nervous System.
-CO3: Understand the Histology and physiology of Male and Female Reproductive System.
+CO2- To acquire knowledge about the structure and function of Nervous System.
+CO3- To understand the Histology and physiology of Male and Female Reproductive System.

-CO4: Learn about the Histology and Physiology of human Endocrine System and Associated Diseases.
+CO4- To learn about the Histology and Physiology of human Endocrine System and Associated Diseases.

 SEMESTER - III

 ZOO CC307: Fundamentals of Biochemistry

 (Theory :4 credits + Practical: 2 credits)

-Course Outcomes:
+Course outcome:

-After completion of the course, the student will be able to: CO1: Understand the Structure, Classification and Importance of Carbohydrates and Proteins.
+On completion of the course student will be able to: CO1- To understand the Structure, Classification and Importance of Carbohydrates and Proteins.

-CO2: Understand the Structure and Significance of physiologically important Lipids.
-CO3: Understand the Basic Structure and Types of DNA and RNA, Base pairing, Denaturation and Renaturation of DNA.
-CO4: Understand the Types of Enzymes, Mechanism of Enzyme Action and Enzyme Kinetics SEMESTER - IV ZOO CC408: Comparative Anatomy of vertebrates (Theory :4 credits + Practical: 2 credits) Course Outcomes:
+CO2- To understand the Structure and Significance of physiologically important Lipids.
+CO3- To understand the Basic Structure and Types of DNA and RNA, Base pairing, Denaturation and Renaturation of DNA.

+CO4- To understand the Types of Enzymes, Mechanism of Enzyme Action and

+Enzyme Kinetics

+SEMESTER - IV

+ZOO CC408: Comparative Anatomy of vertebrates

+(Theory :4 credits + Practical: 2 credits)

+Course outcome:

-After completion of the course, the student will be able to: CO1: Describe the function and derivative of integument CO2: Explain the Evolution of heart and aortic arches CO3: Compare structure and function of the Alimentary canal and associated glands CO4: Evaluate the techniques relating to the nervous system and how they within the body respond to challenges.
-SEMESTER - IV ZOO CC409: Animal Physiology: Life Sustaining Systems (Theory :4 credits + Practical: 2 credits) Course Outcomes:
+On completion of the course student will be able to: CO1- To describe the function and derivative of integument CO2- To explain the Evolution of heart and aortic arches CO3- To compare structure and function of the Alimentary canal and associated glands CO4- To evaluate the techniques relating to the nervous system and how they within the body respond to challenges.

+SEMESTER - IV

+ZOO CC409: Animal Physiology: Life Sustaining Systems

+(Theory :4 credits + Practical: 2 credits)

+Course outcome:

-After completion of the course, the student will be able to: CO1: Compare the mechanical and chemical digestion of food CO2: Remember and understand hormonal control of secretion of enzymes in gastrointestinal tract CO3: Acquire knowledge of mechanism of breathing, Pulmonary ventilation and its control and to understand the concept of hemostasis and blood clotting system CO4: Explain origin and conduction of cardiac impulses and cardiac cycles.
-SEMESTER - IV ZOO CC410: Biochemistry of Metabolic Processes (Theory :4 credits + Practical: 2 credits) Course Outcomes:
+On completion of the course student will be able to: CO1- Compare the mechanical and chemical digestion of food CO2- Remember and understand hormonal control of secretion of enzymes in gastrointestinal tract CO3- Acquire knowledge of mechanism of breathing, Pulmonary ventilation and its control and to understand the concept of hemostasis and blood clotting system.
+CO4- Explain origin and conduction of cardiac impulses and cardiac cycles.
+SEMESTER - IV ZOO CC410: Biochemistry of Metabolic Processes (Theory :4 credits + Practical: 2 credits) Course outcome:

-After completion of the course, the student will be able to: CO1: Compare catabolism Vs Anabolism, Compartmentalization of metabolic pathways and membrane transporters CO2: Construct a flowchart for the steps involved in sequence of reactions of glycolysis, citric acid and pentose phosphate pathway CO3: Acquire a comprehensive knowledge of β - oxidation of saturated fatty acids CO4: Understand the transamination and determination.
-ZOO CC511: Molecular Biology (Theory :4 credits + Practical: 2 credits) Course Outcomes:
+ZOOCC 410: Biochemistry of Metabolic Processes On completion of the course student will be able to: CO1- To compare catabolism Vs Anabolism, Compartmentalization of metabolic pathways and membrane transporters CO2- To construct a flowchart for the steps involved in sequence of reactions of glycolysis, citric acid and pentose phosphate pathway CO3- To acquire a comprehensive knowledge of β - oxidation of saturated fatty acids CO4-To understand the transamination and determination.
+ZOO CC511: Molecular Biology (Theory :4 credits + Practical: 2 credits) Course outcome:

-After completion of the course, the student will be able to: CO1: Understand Central dogma of molecular biology.
+On completion of the course student will be able to: CO1- To understand Central dogma of molecular biology.
 Explain and distinguish mechanism of replication, transcription and translation in prokaryotes and eukaryotes.
-CO2: Understand and explain the post transcriptional modifications in eukaryotes.
-CO3: Explain and differentiate the mechanism of gene expression and regulation in prokaryotes and eukaryotes CO4: Describe the concept of regulatory RNAs, Ribo-switches and RNA interference and to enhance skill in molecular biology through relevant experiments.
-ZOO CC512: Principles of Genetics (Theory :4 credits + Practical: 2 credits) Course Outcomes:
+CO2- To understand and explain the post transcriptional modifications in eukaryotes.
+CO3- To explain and differentiate the mechanism of gene expression and regulation in prokaryotes and eukaryotes CO4- To describe the concept of regulatory RNAs, Ribo-switches and RNA interference and to enhance skill in molecular biology through relevant experiments.
+ZOO CC512: Principles of Genetics (Theory :4 credits + Practical: 2 credits) Course outcome:

-After completion of the course, the student will be able to: CO1: Explain and discuss the genetic variation through linkage and crossing over.
-CO2: Describe sex-linked, sex limited and sex influenced inheritance.
-CO3: Understand the Concept behind genetic disorder, gene mutations and molecular basis of mutations and to explain the criteria for extra-chromosomal inheritance.
-CO4: To describe the molecular mechanisms of recombination in bacteria and to explain and distinguish the concept of transportable genetic elements in prokaryotes and eukaryotes.
+On completion of the course student will be able to: CO1- To explain and discuss the genetic variation through linkage and crossing over.
+CO2- To describe sex-linked, sex limited and sex influenced inheritance.
+CO3- To understand the Concept behind genetic disorder, gene mutations and molecular basis of mutations and to explain the criteria for extra-chromosomal inheritance.

+CO4- To describe the molecular mechanisms of recombination in bacteria and to explain and distinguish the concept of transPOable genetic elements in prokaryotes and eukaryotes.
 Solve genetic based problems.

 ZOO CC613: Developmental Biology

 (Theory :4 credits + Practical: 2 credits)

-Course Outcomes:
+Course outcome:

-After completion of the course, the student will be able to: CO1: Describe the mechanism of gametogenesis, fertilization and blocks to polyspermy.
+On completion of the course student will be able to: CO1- To describe the mechanism of gametogenesis, fertilization and blocks to polyspermy.